MASTANVALI9/InternshipTaskfinal/README.md

 **Note**: This LMS system is designed to be scalable, secure, and user-friendly.
 It provides a solid foundation for educational institutions and online learning platforms.

-For any issues or questions, please refer to the documentation or contact the development team.
+For any issues or questions, please refer to the documentation or contact the development team connect.